The Historical Construction of Body Norms

 • analysis of religious and moral frameworks

-• examination of economic and consumer systems
+• examination of industrial and economic systems

-• comparison with naturist behavioural models
+• comparative analysis with naturist behavioural models

-The objective is to analyse structural influences rather than assign intent.
+The objective is to identify structural influences shaping perception rather than attribute intent.

 1. Introduction